SchornacklabSLCU/amfinder/README.md

 #### Windows 10

-`amfbrowser` can be installed and run on Windows 10 after activation of the Windows Subsystem for Linux (WSL).
-WSL runs a a GNU/Linux environment directly on Windows, unmodified. **Admin rights are required to activate WSL**.
+`amfbrowser` can be installed and run on Windows 10 after activation of Windows Subsystem for Linux (WSL).

-1. Activate the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-Then, go to Windows App store and install a Linux distribution (recommended distributions are [Ubuntu](https://ubuntu.com/) and [Debian](https://www.debian.org/index.html), but many others should work too).
+1. Activate [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Then, go to Windows App store and install a Linux distribution (recommended distributions are [Ubuntu](https://ubuntu.com/) and [Debian](https://www.debian.org/index.html), but others should work too).

 2. Install an OCaml build system based on the `brew` package manager:
 ```bash